12 Ways to Upgrade Your Classroom Design

 Making this kind of change doesn’t happen overnight.
 Start by figuring out if your classroom already has the beginnings of a palette.
 The key is to figure out what that is, then start to eliminate some of the things that take away from the coherence of that palette in your room.
 “There are a ton of programs out there, like Canva,” Dillon says, “where if you take a picture of your classroom and it will tell you the color palette of your room.”
 See if you can identify the three main colors you’d like to work with, then start moving closer to it with the wall color, storage containers, and other accessories.

 “When I buy new things,” Dillon says, “when I take things away, I want to get closer and closer to these three colors.
 That can’t happen in a year, for most places.
 But it can be a journey that you’re on to get closer and closer to a color palette that’s coherent.”

 12. UTILIZE THE HALLWAY

-“A third of all the square feet in schools is hallway,” Dillon says, “and we don’t use that for learning like we could.”
+“A third of all the square feet in schools is a hallway,” Dillon says, “and we don’t use that for learning as we could.”
 So when rethinking your classroom space, remember that you can extend learning beyond the walls of your classroom.
 One teacher Dillon worked with would roll two small tables out into her hallway every morning and invite kids to use those surfaces for certain activities.

 If the thought of completely redesigning your classroom is overwhelming, remember that this is an ongoing process.
 “Learning space design isn’t like a, ‘I did learning space’ checkmark for teachers,” Dillon says.
-So rather than trying to overhaul everything at once, start with small changes, include students in the process, and iterate as you go.
+So rather than trying to overhaul everything at once, start with small changes, including students in the process, and iterate as you go.
 “It’s a journey, and it’s always about tinkering.”

 Need a little inspiration for your classroom design?
 Click here for some ideas.